 Help protect small headwater streams

-In April and May of 2013, Trout Unlimited completed an inventory and assessment of all bridges and culverts in the Clark, Oliverian and Eastman watersheds.
+In April and May of 2013, Trout Unlimited completed an inventory and assessment of all bridges and culverts in the Clark, Oliverian, and Eastman watersheds.
 This data has been included in the New Hampshire Geological Survey culvert database.
-Upon completion of a final report, copies will be given to CRWC, MEF and the four New Hampshire towns in which the study took place: Warren, Haverhill, Piermont and Benton.
+Copies of the final report were given to CRWC, MEF and the four New Hampshire towns in which the study took place: Warren, Haverhill, Piermont and Benton.

 Colin Lawson, New England Culvert Project Coordinator